Five critical questions will determine if the vaccine or the virus wins in Israel | Opinion

 The vaccination campaign could change the consequences of the winter wave of infections in two key ways: by affecting serious illness among those vaccinated (“direct protection”) and interrupting virus spread at the population level (“indirect protection”).
 We will try to assess and quantify the impact of each of these arms:

-The large-scale Pfizer and Moderna studies clearly demonstrated the vaccines direct protective effect.
-In the Moderna study published last week in The New England Journal of Medicine, one of the world’ leading medical journals, 30 cases of serious illness were registered in the placebo group, and zero (!) in the vaccinated group.
+The large-scale Pfizer and Moderna studies clearly demonstrated the vaccines' direct protective effect.
+In the Moderna study published last week in The New England Journal of Medicine, one of the world’s leading medical journals, 30 cases of serious illness were registered in the placebo group, and zero (!) in the vaccinated group.
 It is difficult to recall such impressive results in a vaccine efficacy study.

 - Forget contact tracing, Israel’s new 'coronavirus passport' may save you from isolation